 Talking about money, or having “money talks” is not an easy task.
-As I wrote in my previous blog, “I highly recommend that you figure out your particular situation and decide what topics need to be addressed, the conversations that need to take place and how to best approach them.”
-Identifying the transitions and topics that you need to discuss is the first step in my 5-step process which was the subject of the last blog.
+As I wrote in a previous blog, “I highly recommend that you figure out your particular situation and decide what topics need to be addressed, the conversations that need to take place and how to best approach them.”
+Based on my years practicing as a Financial Advisor, identifying the transitions and topics that you need to discuss is the first step in my five-step process which was the subject of the last blog.
 The second step, which will be the focus or our discussion in this blog, is identifying the factors that are interfering with you having your very important conversation.
 Understanding why your family is not having your money talk is critical to working through the issues and successfully navigating each life transition.

 In my view, “money talks” around life events are like a Shakespearean play.
 There is the obvious drama and conflict on the surface, coming from the specific situations and circumstances.
-Then there are the hidden elements- the covert factors underneath and the subtexts in the texts- that make the conversations and the plays epic.
+Then there are the hidden elements- the covert factors underneath the surface and the subtexts in the texts- that make the conversations and the dramas epic.
 Having a money talk during one of the transitions in life—changes in financial circumstances (either up or down), marriage, having children, retirement, aging parents and transferring assets- is difficult enough because of the inherent drama in each situation.
 When you add the hidden factors, issues of control and trust, the role of family members, health issues, gender differences, evolutionary behavior patterns, individual temperaments and attitudes, age, family history and culture- having a money talk is a fairly daunting challenge.

 Let’s examine a few of the elements.
 Most families are dealing with control issues and asking questions like “who has it, and how do we work with that individual to relinquish?”
 Alongside that is the big trust question, “who can I trust to make important financial decisions?”
 Then there are the health issues that nobody wants to discuss, and the different roles each person in the family plays.
-Obviously from this batch of factors, you want to uncover the players, what the issues are, what roles family members should play, and ultimately how to best to approach and manage the personalities and issues (which is subject of steps 3-5).
+Obviously from this batch of factors, you want to uncover the players, what the issues are, what roles family members should play, and ultimately how to best to approach and manage the personalities and issues (which is the subject of steps 3-5).
 But even further below the surface are more subjective, covert and emotional pieces to the puzzle: gender, DNA, individual temperaments, family history, age, etc.